-For starters, it has never been cheaper to use institutional money to buy a home.
-In an attempt to stimulate the national housing market, the Fed announced it would keep interest rates low to make buying a home more attractive.
-As recently as October, the monthly average commitment rate on a 30-year fixed-rate mortgage was 2.83%, according to Freddie Mac.
-At that rate, it's never been cheaper to borrow money.
-The lower interest rates associated with today's purchases will decrease monthly mortgage obligations.
-Investors who use today's rates may, therefore, increase monthly cash flow, and increase profit margins on long-term rental properties.
+While mortgage rates have nearly doubled, year-to-date, borrowing costs can still work in favor of investors looking to buy a rental property.
+As recently as October, the monthly average commitment rate on a 30-year fixed-rate mortgage was 6.92%, according to Freddie Mac.
+At that rate, it's still affordable to borrow money.
+The rates associated with today's purchases will keep monthly mortgage obligations affordable, especially when compared to the rental income a lease can bring in.
+Investors who use today's rates may increase monthly cash flow and increase profit margins on long-term rental properties.

 Today's landlords will also find their assets receiving plenty of attention.
-With a price-to-rent ratio of 15.66, affordability doesn't substantially favor renters or buyers.
-However, the city's distinct lack of inventory means more people will be forced to rent (even those who want to buy will be relegated to the renter pool).
+The city's distinct lack of inventory means more people will be forced to rent (even those who want to buy will be relegated to the renter pool).
 Demand for rental properties should increase for the foreseeable future, simultaneously lowering the risk of vacancy and increasing the amount of rent landlords may charge.

 Oregon Housing Market Predictions

-The Oregon housing market has done very well for itself in the last eight years.
+The Oregon housing market has done very well for itself.
 For the better part of a decade, in fact, real estate in Oregon has exhibited many of the same characteristics as its national counterparts.
 Price increases, confidence in the market, and several other indicators are in line with national trends, but what does that mean moving forward?
 What can the Oregon real estate investing community expect moving forward?

 Secondary cities will receive more attention: Portland has seen demand increase dramatically in recent history.
 In doing so, prices have increased alongside the competition.
 It is now fair to assume secondary cities like Bend and Salem will start receiving more attention.
 Appreciation in smaller cities has yet to reach the same level as Portland, which will attract a lot of first-time buyers.
 Cheaper home values will then drive up competition in areas where it wasn't before.

-The Oregon real estate market has been on fire over the last eight years, not unlike all of its West Coast counterparts.
+The Oregon real estate market has been on fire over the last 10 years, not unlike all of its West Coast counterparts.
 Since the Great Recession, nearly every economic indicator is better off than even just a few short years ago.
 Even the introduction of the Coronavirus couldn't interrupt positive Oregon real estate market trends.
 While uncertainty in the first quarter of 2020 may have stalled real estate activity, the setback was only temporary.
 Instead of resting on its laurels, Oregon actually used the disruption to its advantage.
-While inventory remains a problem, the housing market is doing really well, and anyone who gets in now will be happy they did sooner rather than later.
+While inventory remains a problem, the housing market is doing its best to move forward, and anyone who gets in now will be happy they did sooner rather than later.